royaltm/node-zmq-raft/README.md

 ACID storage for the Raft's state:

-- current term
+- the current term,
-- voter for
+- the last voted for,
-- cluster config
+- the cluster configuration.

-`RaftPersistence` class implementation is file based.
+The `RaftPersistence` implementation is file based.

 ### Log + Snapshot